-These bubbletents are found 200km north of Sydney overlooking the Capertee Valley.
+These Bubbletents are found 200km (125 miles) north of Sydney, overlooking the Capertee Valley.
 This is a really scenic area of NSW with loads of activities available to holidaymakers.

-Am I Missing Any Amazing Glamping Sydney Accommodation?
+Am I Missing Any Amazing Places to Go Glamping Near Sydney?

 While doing research for this article, we were amazed at finding all of these incredible glamping sites near Sydney in New South Wales!
 With Australia being such an incredible destination for outdoors lovers, we’re sure more and more are popping up every year!